Maria Nagaya

-Maria Feodorovna Nagaya, named Marfa as a nun (Мари́я Фёдоровна Нага́я, Ма́рфа; 1 January 1558 - 28 June 1608) was a Russian tsarina as the last (sixth, possibly seventh or eighth) wife of Ivan the Terrible.
+Maria Feodorovna Nagaya, named Marfa as a nun, (Мари́я Фёдоровна Нага́я, Ма́рфа; 1 January 1558 - 28 June 1608) was a Russian tsarina as the last (sixth, possibly seventh or eighth) wife of Ivan the Terrible.
 She was mother of Tsarevich Dmitry of Uglich and played a role in the reign and deposition of False Dmitry I.

 Ancestry and early life

 Maria Feodorovna was the daughter of the okolnichy Feodor Feodorovich Nagoy.
 It has been suggested by historian-genealogists N.V.
 Myatlev and Anatoly Gryaznoy that Maria Feodorovna's mother was a daughter or sister of Prince Vasily Semenovich Funikov-Kemsky and brought the fiefdom of Zvenigorod to the family as her dowry.

 Marriage to Ivan IV

 Maria Feodorovna's uncle, Afanasy Nagoy, was the Russian ambassador to the Crimean Khanate and a close confidant of Tsar Ivan IV.
 This probably contributed to Ivan's decision to marry Maria Feodorovna.
 They wed in 1580.

-Ivan had had five confirmed wives before, as well as a possible sixth and seventh (whose existence is disputed).
-The Russian Orthodox Church only recognised his first four marriages as legal.
-(Men were permitted to take three wives, and Ivan had gained special permission to marry for a fourth time by claiming that he had not consummated his third marriage.)
+Ivan had had five confirmed wives before, as well as a possible sixth and seventh (whose existences are disputed).
+The Russian Orthodox Church only recognised his first four marriages as legal, as, to this day, members are only permitted to take three wives, and Ivan had gained special permission to marry for a fourth time by claiming that he had not consummated his third marriage.

 Contemporary English diplomat Jerome Horsey claims that Ivan married Maria Feodorovna after repudiating his previous wife in order to pacify his son Ivan Ivanovich and the boyars, who were worried by rumors that the Tsar planned to flee to England.
 This is, however, only speculation.
 The wedding took place in an intimate setting, in the presence of Ivan's trusted courtiers.
 On 19 October 1582, Maria Feodorovna gave birth to her only child, Dmitry of Uglich.
 Dmitry was Ivan IV's third child to survive infancy.
 He already had two adult sons, Ivan Ivanovich and Feodor Ivanovich from his first marriage.
 Ivan Ivanovich died a month after Dmitry's birth, probably killed by his father during an argument.
 This made Feodor Ivanovich, a man of weak health, the heir apparent.